BlockchainDeFiDeveloper/BlockchainDeFiDeveloper/README.md

 ### Hi there 👋, I am Walid Munkar.
 #### Blockchain Developer (DeFi)

 I have a strong understanding of building and maintaining smart contracts as well as building mobile-responsive front-end for web3 applications.
 I provide blockchain solutions development and consultancy so you have got all you need when you step into the blockchain space.
 I often deal with the smart contracts development (tokens, yield farms, liquidity pools), development of DeFi platforms, DAO, dApps, GameFi and others.
 In addition, there is demand for DEX/CEX platforms and their bots (market makers, liquidity providers, arbitrage bots).
 Feel free to contact me if you want to discuss anything.

 My Skills:
+-Web3.0 Front-End Development
+-Converting Figma/PSD templates to custom coded designs -Web3.0 Back-End Development
+-Integrating wallets in a dApp to interact with smart contracts over EVM Blockchains using Web3.js.
 - Research, design, develop, and test blockchain technologies
 - Smart Contract Development
 - Smart Contract Integration Development